-Since version 4.70, DKIM support is compiled into Exim by default.
+DKIM support is compiled into Exim by default if TLS support is present.
 It can be disabled by setting DISABLE_DKIM=yes in Local/Makefile.

 In typical Exim style, the verification implementation does not include any default "policy".
 Instead it enables you to build your own policy using Exim’s standard controls.

 Please note that verification of DKIM signatures in incoming mail is turned on by default for logging purposes.
 For each signature in incoming email, exim will log a line displaying the most important signature details, and the signature status.
 Here is an example (with line-breaks added for clarity):

 2009-09-09 10:22:28 1MlIRf-0003LU-U3 DKIM: d=facebookmail.com s=q1-2009b c=relaxed/relaxed a=rsa-sha1 firstname.lastname@example.org t=1252484542 [verification succeeded]